kamshory/ESP32DrumPad/README.md

 ### Configurable via Web Application

 User can configure instrument, threshold, and velocity to each pads via web application.
-User can access an URL after connected to access MIDI controller point.
+User can access an URL after connected to access MIDI controller access point.

 HTML, CSS and JavaScript code must be written in such a way that it can be compressed into the smallest possible size.
 One byte of resource on the ESP32 means so much that inefficient code becomes a very big problem, even fatal.
 Images, whether JPEG, GIF or PNG, are not permitted at all because they will take up so many resources unnecessarily.